rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/user-guide/sending-and-receiving-tokens.md

 Enter an amount, select the asset you would like to send to contact, by clicking on the dropdown **change tx asset**.

 Note: You can also choose the asset you would like to use to pay for transaction fees.
-You can pay for gas fees using native tokens on Rootstock like the RIF, RDOC, not that gas fees cannot be paid for in RBTC.
+You can pay for gas fees using native tokens on Rootstock like the RIF, USDRIF, not that gas fees cannot be paid for in RBTC.
 This is a native feature of RIF Relay.

 <div class="image-container">
     <img